mirofrankovic/cookbook-trisport-project-03/README.md

 Construct a query based on user input/s and return it's results.
 All methods which sending quires to MongoDB Atlas can return `None` if no documents are found.
 * `find_one_by_id()`
-    Return single document for given `_id`
+    Return single document for given `_id`.
 * `pagination()`
-    Return dictionary containing data for pagination
+    Return dictionary containing data for pagination.
 * `__len__()`
-    Return number of documents in given collection
+    Return number of documents in given collection.

 * `Recipes(Search)`
 * `search_term`
-Stage which add the formated filters selected by user
+Stage which add the formated filters selected by user.
 * `search_form_button`
 Return dictionary of filters in form of key and list of values.
-Example: `{'raceDay': ['pre race', 'race', 'post race'], 'vagenaMeal': ['yes', 'no']}`
+Example: `{'raceDay': ['pre race', 'race', 'post race'], 'veganMeal': ['yes', 'no']}`

 * `Database`
-Used to update tags for edit_recipe.html
+Used to update tags for edit_recipe.html.
-* `update()` Search for existing tags and return them in form of in form of key and list of values
+* `update()` Search for existing tags and return them in form of in form of key and list of values.

 * `Charts`
-Construct data for dashboard.html and return them
+Construct data for dashboard.html and return them.
-* `Charts`
+`Charts`

-* `show_meal_type_graph()` construct graph data which shows User's vs. Database recipes in total in form of chart
+* `show_meal_type_graph()` Construct graph data which shows User's vs. Database recipes in total in form of chart.
-* `dc.barChart("#meal_type-graph")` construct graph data which shows User's vs. Database recipes in total for selected tag in form of chart
+* `dc.barChart("#meal_type-graph")` Construct graph data which shows User's vs. Database recipes in total for selected tag in form of chart.

 # Getting Started / Deployment